Biden Promises 'Light' After Trump's 'Darkness': 7 Takeaways From The DNC

 Being a Black and South Asian woman, she highlights the diversity of the Democratic Party and of America.
 Her simply being on the ballot is a statement against Trump.
 But she has shown, throughout her career and highlighted this week, she is far more than that.

 She's sharp, can deliver a punch and has provided some needed energy to the Biden candidacy.
 At the end of the day, Biden won the Democratic primary, in part, because he was seen as the most likely to beat Trump.
-But it's clear, given he's said he would be a transitional president that he's a bridge and Harris is on the other side.
+But it's clear, given that he has said he would be a transitional president that he is a bridge and Harris is on the other side.

 6. An economic message didn't break through

 Biden has led Trump in almost every issue area consistently and by a lot, except when it comes to the economy.
-But Democrats didn't seem to do anything to break through with an economic message, beyond saying that the pandemic had to be solved and other boilerplate Democratic points, like securing the social safety net and having the rich pay their "fair share."
+Democrats didn't seem to do anything to break through with an economic message, beyond saying that the pandemic had to be solved and other boilerplate Democratic points, like securing the social safety net and having the rich pay their "fair share."

 Biden was involved in one segment Thursday dealing with the economy, where he talked with workers.
 At one point, he said that he believed the auto industry could be revitalized back to its peak in the 1940s and 1950s.
 But no economist thinks that's possible.

-Note: A previous version of this story misspelled Julia Louis-Dreyfus' name as Julia Louise Dreyfus.